Asymmetric GARCH modelling without moment conditions

-There is a serious and long-standing restriction in the literature on heavy-tailed phenomena in that moment conditions, which are unrealistic, are almost always assumed in modelling such phenomena.
-Further, the issue of stability is often insufficiently addressed.
-To this end, we develop a comprehensive statistical inference for an asymmetric generalized autoregressive conditional heteroskedasticity model with standardized non-Gaussian symmetric stable innovation (sAGARCH) in a unified framework, covering both the stationary case and the explosive case.
-We consider first the maximum likelihood estimation of the model including the asymptotic properties of the estimator of the stable exponent parameter among others.
-We then propose a modified Kolmogorov-type test statistic for diagnostic checking, as well as those for strict stationarity and asymmetry testing.
-We conduct Monte Carlo simulation studies to examine the finite-sample performance of our entire statistical inference procedure.
-We include empirical examples of stock returns to highlight the usefulness and merits of our sAGARCH model.
+\begin{quotation} {\it Abstract:} Heavy tails and stability are two persistent challenges in modelling financial time series, yet most existing approaches rely on finite-moment assumptions and pay insufficient attention to stability issues.
+To bridge this gap, we propose an asymmetric GARCH model with standardized non-Gaussian stable innovations (sAGARCH), which accommodates infinite variance and even infinite mean.
+We establish a comprehensive inference framework for both stationary and explosive cases, proving the strong consistency and asymptotic normality of the maximum likelihood estimator, including the tail index parameter.
+We also discuss multiple estimators for the asymptotic variance.
+Additionally, we propose a modified Kolmogorov-type test statistic for diagnostic checking, along with tests for strict stationarity and asymmetry.
+Through Monte Carlo simulations with heavy-tailed innovations, we provide further insight into the finite-sample performance of the intercept estimator.
+Empirical applications to stock returns further highlight the usefulness and merits of the proposed sAGARCH model.